zachan-dev/zach-nodejs-caloriebuddy/README.md

 Written & Developed by [Zach, Siu Him CHAN](https://www.linkedin.com/in/zach-chan-hk/) (SN : **190340436**)

-The website is avaliable [here on Heroku](https://zach-nodejs-caloriebuddy.herokuapp.com/), <del>or [here on Coursera](https://vrvajwyy.coursera-apps.org/topic7/mid-term/)</del>
+The website is avaliable [here on Heroku](https://zach-nodejs-caloriebuddy.herokuapp.com/), or [here on Coursera](https://vrvajwyy.coursera-apps.org/topic7/mid-term/).

 ## STATEMENT
 By the time of implementation and deployment, mysql service on Coursera is down, such that so many students cannot connect to the database successfully.
 You can find relevent posts from Slack #cm2040-databases-networks-web.
 Here is an example post that we all suffer by that time:
 Click [here](https://londoncs.slack.com/archives/CU6FK1W75/p1608912547311200) to view the post on Slack.
-This is the reason why I used Heroku for deployment instead.
+This is the reason why I also used Heroku for deployment instead.

 ## Table of Contents